Social Media Policy

 Compliance with this policy is necessary for collaboration, justification and recognition by the Office of Communication & Marketing, and inclusion in the social media directory.
 These standards apply to all authorized social media accounts, accounts utilizing the New Paltz logo or an official University department, program or organization for the purpose of conducting official University business or sharing University messaging.

-• All proposals to create an official SUNY New Paltz social media account must be presented to John Oles, marketing and social media manager, for justification, strategic review and assessment.
+• All proposals to create an official SUNY New Paltz social media account must be presented to John Oles, director of marketing, for justification, strategic review and assessment.

 • All social media accounts (both new and existing) must follow University branding and accessibility standards.
 The Office of Communication & Marketing reserves all rights to deny account creation that violates the guidelines, further fractures the brand voice and/or presents an increased opportunity for institutional risk.